aetperf/aetperf.github.io/_posts/2023-12-11-A-Transit-graph-for-static-macro-assignment.md

 - *connector*
 - *walking*

-Nodes can be of the following types:
+**Nodes types:**
 - *stop*
 - *boarding*
 - *alighting*
 - *od*
 - *walking*

-Here is a figure showing how a simple stop is described:
+To illustrate, consider the anatomy of a simple stop:

 <p align="center">
   <img width="800" src="/img/2023-12-11_01/208089118-72766743-ce62-4f25-8296-026a8f9657b5.jpg" alt="208089118-72766743-ce62-4f25-8296-026a8f9657b5">
 </p>

-The waiting links are the *boarding* and *transfer* links.
-Basically, each line segment is associated with a *boarding*, an *on-board* and an *alighting* link.
+Waiting links encompass *boarding* and *transfer* links.
+Each line segment is associated with a *boarding*, an *on-board* and an *alighting* link.

-*Transfer* links appear between distinct lines at the same stop, and allow a count of the passenger flow between a couple of lines at a stop:
+*Transfer* links enable to compute the passenger flow count between line couples at the same stop:

 <p align="center">
   <img width="800" src="/img/2023-12-11_01/208089209-885dd6ac-f3e6-43e0-b8ff-f548a375aec9.jpg" alt="208089209-885dd6ac-f3e6-43e0-b8ff-f548a375aec9">
 </p>

-They can also be added between all the lines of a station if increasing the number of links is not an issue.
+These links can be extended between all lines of a station if an increase in the number of links is viable.

 *walking* links connect *stop* nodes within a station, while *connector* links connect the zone centroids (*od* nodes) to *stop* nodes: